 By reframing the conversation to underscore the individual responsibility of every member, the Radical Agreement Project empowers its participants to become effective guardians of digital safety, ensuring that the spirit of collaboration and creativity thrives in a secure online environment.

-Vigilance is easier than you think when employees know what to look for and what to do (or not do).
+Vigilance is easier than you think when cyber-savvy employees know what to look for and what to do (or not do).
 Email is still the most popular entry point for cyber criminals, so that’s a good place to start.
 According to the FBI’s Internet Crime Complaint Center, called IC3, email-based threats have cost US businesses $1,629,975,562 in just two years.
 Avoid this by training employees to follow some standard policies and routines.

 Safeguard passwords and usernames.
 Security breaches often involve passwords and other privileged credentials.
 Require employees to change usernames and passwords frequently and discourage sharing and recycling of these credentials.